verhas/License3j/readme.md

     error("Error reading license file " + e);
 }
 ```

-This will read the license from th e file `license.bin` assuming that the license is there in binary format.
+This will read the license from the file `license.bin` assuming that the license is there in binary format.
 In case the
-license file is not readable, or has different format either `IOException` or `IllegalArgumentException` will be thrown.
+license file is not readable or has different format either `IOException` or `IllegalArgumentException` will be thrown.
 If the license is not binary then the code should use the read method with the format argument either
 `reader.read(IOFormat.STRING)` or `reader.read(IOFormat.BASE64)`.

-## Check signature on license
+## Check signature on the license

 The license is read from the file even if it is not signed.
 A license can be signed, unsigned or it may have a
 compromised signature.
 Reading the license does not check either the existence of the signature nor the validity of
 that.
 To check the existence and the validity of the signature the application needs the public key.
 Licenses are
 signed using public key cryptography, where a private key is used to sign the license and the corresponding public key
 is used to check the authenticity of the signature.
-The public key can be read from a file, or it can be hard coded in
+The public key can be read from a file, or it can be hard-coded in
 the application.
 The latter is recommended.

 To embed the public key into the application you have to have a public key at the first place.
 To create a key pair
-you should start the interactive application built in to the License3j library.
+you should start the interactive application built into the License3j library.

 ```
 $ java -cp license3j-3.0.0.jar javax0.license3j.Repl